boujois/docker-pipelinedb/README.md

 ## Overview

 A simple demo of PipelinDB server, with a web frontend.
-For more information see the [PipelinDB website](https://www.pipelinedb.com/).
+For more information see the [PipelineDB website](https://www.pipelinedb.com/).

 Full documentation can be found [here](http://docs.pipelinedb.com/).